glennmckechnie/weewx-wxobs/README.md

 # weewx-wxobs

+**Update: Jan 2018** Rsync is now included as an option if you are
+1. Transferring the web data to a remote server.
+2. Using the sqlite database.
+3. Able to setup password access for ssh, an example of which [is here](http://github.com/weewx/weewx/wiki/Using-the-RSYNC-skin-as-a-backup-solution#Create_the_passwordless_access)

+When configured it will transfer the database to the same location (/var/lib to /var/lib) on the remote machine.
+This will hopefully make be acheivable at the remote end.
+If it's not suitable (permissions, accessability) then the location will need to be changed to something more suitable within weewx.conf ie: SQLITE_ROOT = /a_directory/you_can_access/remotely
+It also transfers the include file to the equivalent location.
+The include file can be relocated from the default location to somewhere, perhaps more suitable (usually due to permission problems.)

- A skin that integrates with [weewx](http://weewx.com) (weather station software) and provides a php driven report page to extract archival data (Daily climatological summaries) from the weewx database.
+This is a skin that integrates with [weewx](http://weewx.com) (weather station software) and provides a php driven report page to extract archival data (Daily climatological summaries) from the weewx database.
 It then presents that information as a series of snapshots (default is half-hourly) averaged throughout the chosen day.
-There is an option to include appTemp, and delta-T ( used for agricultural purposes ) as well as optional  configuration settings
+There is an option to include appTemp, and delta-T ( used for agricultural purposes ) as well as optional configuration settings.

  There is a working example available at Messmate Farms [wxobs page](http://203.213.243.61/weewx/wxobs/index.php) of which a screenshot is included below. ![alt text](https://github.com/glennmckechnie/rorpi-wiki/raw/master/weewx-wxobs-26nov2017.png "wxobs example screenshot")
 If you are familiar with wview, this page would roughly equate with the **Archive Records** or **ARC** txt files that wview generated daily.
 In this case, it's a single page which directly queries the database and then returns the result to the user.
 It's a dynamic page rather than an archive of static pages.